ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Natural Language Processing

 \section{Natural Language Processing}

-The NLP stage takes requirements in natural language as input and generates the IR table as output.
-The different components of the NLP stage (shown in Figure~\ref{fig:nlp-stage}) are described in detail in this section.
+The NLP stage takes NL requirements as input and generates a set of logical formulas as output.
+The different components of the NLP stage (Figure~\ref{fig:nlp-stage}) are described in this section.